reynoldjong/Chatbot-Spring-Boot-New/docs/phase1/Personas.md

 ### Motivations & Anxieties

+* Adam is determined to prove himself as an outstanding intern so he build his resume.
+* He is motivated to learn more about managing a website.
-Adam is determined to prove himself as an outstanding intern so he build his resume.
-He is worried that he might make a huge mistake at work that may get him fired during his internship.
+* He is worried that he might make a huge mistake at work that may get him fired during his internship.

 ### Immediate Goals

-Adam is tasked to create and maintain an admin account for DFI's new chatbot program on their website.
+* Adam is tasked to create and maintain an admin account for DFI's new chatbot program on their website.
-He needs to be able to add/remove content for the chatbot to track so site visitors can find them.
+* He needs to be able to add/remove content for the chatbot to track so site visitors can find them.
+* He needs to make sure that the files he uploaded are correct

 ### User Goals

-Adam wants to grow professionally and does not want to always have to ask others questions.
+* Adam wants to grow professionally and does not want to always have to ask others questions.
+* He wants to expand his resume by learning new things

 ### Experience Goals

-Adam wants to feel confident at using this new application as he has never managed a chatbot before.
-He does not want to spend an inordinate amount of time trying to learn it.
+* Adam wants to feel confident at using this new application as he has never managed a chatbot before.
+* He wants to feel that he has done a good job

 ## Persona 2